minprog/programmeren-1/problems/cs50/population/index.md

 As soon as you're done, submit your `population.c` implementation, below!

-1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `population.c` file (that's within your `problems` directory) and then select **Download**.
+1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `population.c` file (that's within your `problems/population` directory) and then select **Download**.
 You should find that your browser has downloaded `population.c`.

 2. Make sure you are signed in to **this** website!

+3. Type the names of students that you've worked with on this problem: <input type="text" required>

-3. In the form below, choose the file that you just downloaded.
+4. In the form below, choose the file that you just downloaded.

-4. Press "Submit for grading".
+5. Press "Submit for grading".
 Presto!

 Your program will then again be checked using `check50` and the result will be recorded on this website.
 Should the check fail unexpectedly, be sure to try if `check50` is still satisfied when you run it in your IDE's Terminal.